 The story behind the F&K line The role that wine used to play in my country always pissed me off: not an essential part of almost any meal like elsewhere, but rather a binge drink afterwards / a treat for special occasions.
 For me & my family, wine is like food, something that should be on your table every day.
 Our bread and butter (literally).

 This is the kind of wine I wanna make: affordable, everyday, friendly stuff.
-Not something for the upper class, not something you need to swirl your glass and head around, talking about viscosity or minerality for ages (no offence, but jeez do I hate this word).
+Not something for the upper class, not something you need to swirl your glass and head around, talking about viscosity or minerality for ages (no offense, but jeez do I hate this word).
 My wine is for drinking, not for flashing posh terms.
 And the Forks & Knives range is a perfect embodiment of this.

 The F&K range started with the 2014 vintage.
 I met Fleur Godard, my French importer, in Cologne, along with Justine Saint Lo, a wonderful illustrator who also happens to be the sister of Francois Saint Lo, a great Loire Valley winemaker.
 Back in my cellar, when tasting the then nearly-born wine, we had a revelation: it was fate that decided Justine should make the labels, which I’ve kept ever since – I love their power to communicate the easy “everyday wine for any meal & table” vibe that this wine is all about.